Emmettwarner/Stan-Regression/README.md

 import plotnine as pn
 import numpy as np
 ```
   b.
-The python library os lets you call the .stan file into python.
+The python library os lets you open the .stan file in python.
   ```
 stan_reg = os.path.join('linear_reg.stan')
 ```